 Water safety organisations from around the country gathered in Auckland on 31 October 2019 to address the need to innovate and adapt in a changing world in order to address New Zealand’s drowning problem.
 The water safety sector needs to secure long term support to ensure sustainability, adapt and become smarter and more dynamic if sector...
 Keep Reading

-New Zealand has one of the highest fatal drowning rates in the OECD.
+New Zealand has a high fatal drowning rate compared to other Western nations such as Australia, Canada and the UK.
+For the past ten years our rate has been 1.7 per 100,000 of population and in 2020 is 1.62.
+In comparison, Australia's per capita rate is 1.1 and Canada's 1.3.
 Each fatality comes with a human and financial cost.
 It's a life cut-short - often a young life - and it leaves families and communities devastated.

 Our drowning toll is something every New Zealander should see as a national disgrace and one we all have a responsibility to address.

-Through our leadership, advocacy, development of policies, initiatives and funding programmes, Water Safety New Zealand works with water safety sector organisations, individuals and the public to reduce the incidence of drowning and injury in Aotearoa, New Zealand.
+Through our leadership, advocacy and education, Water Safety New Zealand works with water safety sector organisations, individuals and the public to reduce the incidence of drowning and injury in Aotearoa, New Zealand.
 Our work contributes to the reduction in drownings and to a thriving society for individuals, families and communities.

 Water Safety New Zealand is an association of members in the water safety sector with an elected board and recruited management and administration team.
 It is an incorporated society, with charitable status.